mojaloop/documentation/mojaloop-technical-overview/central-settlements/settlement-process/rules-handler-consume.md

 // # Functions:
 // ## Data retrieval functions:
-// getTransfer(transferId): Retrieves a mojaloop transfer from the central-ledger API.
+// getTransferFromCentralLedger(transferId): Retrieves a mojaloop transfer from the central-ledger API.

 // ## Helper functions:
 // getExtensionValue(list, key): Gets a value from an extension list